E-card scams: Moms, dads, and grads, beware of the singing cat

 - Check with the sender.
 If the message names a friend or relative as the sender, contact the person and ask if they sent you an e-card.
 Wait for confirmation before you click.

 Scammers count on you to assume e-cards are harmless fun.
-And e-cards can be fun, if you take a moment to verify the greeting before you click.
+And they can be, as long as you take a moment to verify that the greeting is legitimate before you click.

 Cyber threats have evolved, and so have we.